Champion, Alberta: History

-Along with agriculture, coal mining was a particularly important economic engine for the area.
+Along with agriculture, coal mining was an important economic engine for the area.
 After the initial discovery of coal by Henry Therriault, a number of mines were established.
-Between 1906 and 1965, when the last coal mine was shut down, there were 58 registered coal mines in the Champion area.
+Between 1906 and 1965, when the last coal mine was shut down, there were 58 registered coal mines in the area.
 In addition to these, there were numerous mines dug into the river or lake beds by families who used coal to heat their homes.
 Many farmers worked in the mines in the fall and winter months, when farming work was scarce and there was greater demand for coal to heat homes and businesses.

 Agriculture remained, however, the most important economic activity for the town and surrounding area.
-By the mid-1920s there were seven grain elevators, such distinct landmarks for all prairie towns, in Champion.
+By the mid-1920s there were seven grain elevators in Champion.
 However, as grain handling procedures, as well as world markets, changed throughout the 20th century, Champion's wooden grain elevators, like so many throughout the prairies, became increasingly obsolete.
 Champion's last elevator was torn down in 2004.

 Champion's population throughout the years has remained small but active.
 Sports formed an important part of community life, particularly through the heyday of the Champion Men's baseball team throughout the 1950s and 1960s.
 Social and cultural clubs such as the Lions Club, the Champion branch of the Royal Canadian Legion, 4-H clubs, Scouts and Girl Guides, and the Pioneer Club, provide the social backbone of the village and surrounding area.

 Since its founding, the Village of Champion has celebrated its anniversary every five years, traditionally on the July 1st long weekend.
-In 2011 the town will celebrate its 100th anniversary, an important celebration for which planning has been underway for some years.
+In 2011, the town celebrated its 100th anniversary.